ssaldner/pure3d/docs/2022-09-15 Meeting/sandbox2server.md

 Sohini will write a lot of code here.
 See [dip](../../src/dip).
 # Webserver + Voyager
 ![diagram](voyagertalking.png)
-The hard part is to integrate Voyager in the webserver.
+* The hard part is to integrate Voyager in the webserver.
-The easy part is to serve the Voyager viewer to the users.
+* The easy part is to serve the Voyager viewer to the users.
-The difficult part is to support the way the Voyager viewer talks back to the server.
+* The difficult part is to support the way the Voyager viewer talks back to the server.
-The only thing the docs say is that it expects the server to be able to handle WebDAV requests.
+* The only thing the docs say is that it expects the server to be able to handle WebDAV requests.
-We managed to weave the WebDAV protocol into an arbitrary Flask webapp.
+* We managed to weave the WebDAV protocol into an arbitrary Flask webapp.
-However, we discovered a bug in the Voyager and proposed a fix that was accepted.
+* However, we discovered a quirk in the Voyager and proposed a fix, which was accepted.
-For other viewers, the road is expected to be bumpy for the same main reason: lack of specs.
+* For other viewers, the road is expected to be bumpy for the same main reason: lack of specs.